 Field Field Value account remote.access.vpn.client.iprange The range of IPs to be allocated to remotely access the VPN clients.
-The first IP in the range is used by the VPN server. account allow.public.user.templates If false, users will not be able to create public templates. account use.system.public.ips If true and if an account has one or more dedicated public IP ranges, IPs are acquired from the system pool after all the IPs dedicated to the account have been consumed. account use.system.guest.vlans If true and if an account has one or more dedicated guest VLAN ranges, VLANs are allocated from the system pool after all the VLANs dedicated to the account have been consumed. cluster cluster.storage.allocated.capacity /.Tibefipationtlageshated value between 0 and 1, of allocated storage utilization above which alerts are sent that the storage is below the threshold. cluster cluster.storage.capacity.notificati between 0 and 1, of storage utilization above which alerts are sent that the available storage is below the threshold. cluster cluster.cpu.allocated.capacity.no between 0 and 1, of cpu utilization above which alerts are sent that the available CPU is below the threshold.
+The first IP in the range is used by the VPN server. account allow.public.user.templates If false, users will not be able to create public templates. account use.system.public.ips If true and if an account has one or more dedicated public IP ranges, IPs are acquired from the system pool after all the IPs dedicated to the account have been consumed. account use.system.guest.vlans If true and if an account has one or more dedicated guest VLAN ranges, VLANs are

-Field Field Value cluster cluster.memory.allocated.capacit y Irlustification than the second of the sec cluster cluster.cpu.allocated.capacity.dis abhetipresticultage, as a value between 0 and 1, of CPU utilization above which allocators will disable that cluster from further usage.
-Keep the corresponding notification threshold lower than this value to be notified beforehand. cluster cluster.memory.allocated.capacit y This abbedometral good das a value between 0 and 1, of memory utilization above which allocators will disable that cluster from further usage.
-Keep the corresponding notification threshold lower than this value to be notified beforehand. cluster cpu.overprovisioning.factor Used for CPU over- provisioning calculation; the available CPU will be the mathematical product of actualCpuCapacity and cpu.overprovisioning.factor. cluster mem.overprovisioning.factor Used for memory over- provisioning calculation. cluster vmware.reserve.cpu Specify whether or not to reserve CPU when not over-provisioning; In case of CPU over-provisioning, CPU is always reserved. cluster vmware.reserve.mem Specify whether or not to reserve memory when not over-provisioning; In case of memory over-provisioning memory is always reserved. zone pool.storage.allocated.capacity.d isate the present by the property of allocated storage utilization above which allocators will disable that pool because the available allocated storage is below the threshold. zone pool.storage.capacity.disablethre s Tibe dpercentage, as a value between 0 and 1, of storage
+Field Field Value allocated from the system pool after all the VLANs dedicated to the account have been consumed. cluster cluster.storage.allocated.capacity between 0 and 1, of allocated storage utilization above which alerts are sent that the storage is below the threshold. cluster cluster.storage.capacity.notificati bild the particle between 0 and 1, of storage utilization above which alerts are sent that the available storage is below the threshold. cluster cluster.cpu.allocated.capacity.no between 0 and 1, of cpu utilization above which alerts are sent that the available CPU is below the threshold. cluster cluster.memory.allocated.capacit yIrretificationtages last day value between 0 and 1, of memory utilization above which alerts are sent that the available memory is below the threshold. cluster cluster.cpu.allocated.capacity.dis abhethmessemblage, as a value between 0 and 1, of CPU utilization above which allocators will disable that cluster from further usage.
+Keep the corresponding notification threshold lower than this value to be notified beforehand. cluster cluster.memory.allocated.capacit y Tdisable derestigated as a value between 0 and 1, of memory utilization above which allocators will disable that cluster from further usage.
+Keep the corresponding notification threshold lower than this value to be notified beforehand. cluster cpu.overprovisioning.factor Used for CPU over- provisioning calculation; the available CPU will be the mathematical product of actualCpuCapacity and cpu.overprovisioning.factor.

-Field Field Value utilization above which allocators will disable the pool because the available storage capacity is below the threshold. zone storage.overprovisioning.factor Used for storage over- provisioning calculation; available storage will be the mathematical product of actualStorageSize and storage.overprovisioning.factor. zone network.throttling.rate Default data transfer rate in megabits per second allowed in a network. zone guest.domain.suffix Default domain name for VMs inside a virtual networks with a router. zone router.template.xen Name of the default router template on Xenserver. zone router.template.kvm Name of the default router template on KVM. zone router.template.vmware Name of the default router template on VMware. zone enable.dynamic.scale.vm Enable or diable dynamically scaling of a VM. zone use.external.dns Bypass internal DNS, and use the external DNS1 and DNS2 zone blacklisted.routes Routes that are blacklisted cannot be used for creating static routes for a VPC Private Gateway.
+Field Field Value cluster mem.overprovisioning.factor Used for memory over- provisioning calculation. cluster vmware.reserve.cpu Specify whether or not to reserve CPU when not over-provisioning; In case of CPU over-provisioning, CPU is always reserved. cluster vmware.reserve.mem Specify whether or not to reserve memory when not over-provisioning; In case of memory over-provisioning memory is always reserved. zone pool.storage.allocated.capacity.d is the other bands, as a value between 0 and 1, of allocated storage utilization above which allocators will disable that pool because the available allocated storage is below the threshold. zone pool.storage.capacity.disablethre zone storage.overprovisioning.factor Used for storage over- provisioning calculation; available storage will be the mathematical product of actualStorageSize and storage.overprovisioning.factor. zone network.throttling.rate Default data transfer rate in megabits per second allowed in a network. zone guest.domain.suffix Default domain name for VMs inside a virtual networks with a router. zone router.template.xen Name of the default router template on Xenserver. zone router.template.kvm Name of the default router template on KVM. zone router.template.vmware Name of the default router template on VMware. zone enable.dynamic.scale.vm Enable or diable dynamically scaling of a VM. zone use.external.dns Bypass internal DNS, and use the external DNS1 and DNS2

+Field Field Value zone blacklisted.routes Routes that are blacklisted cannot be used for creating static routes for a VPC Private Gateway.